PSeegers97/ADSMotoric/README.md

 In t0 and t1/t1 eindhoven there were no MQ score, MQ category, MQ score binary and BMI category.
 These columns must be calculated and added to their dataframe.

 It has been done by [the formula](###Terminology).
+The MQ category and BMI category has been calculated using [this logic](Logic/Syntax%20in%20word%20for%20students.docx)

 For geographical insights the school postcode numbers and postcode letters from postcodes dh rot and postcodes gro have been added to t0.
 Not to t1 as t1 is only used for prediction.